rks-ds/kaggle-/README.md

 # kaggle-
-Competition scripts and description of how i completed the problem
+Competition scripts, solution and approach to solve Kaggle problems